mattramirez7/mattramirez7/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### 🤔 About

 Hello Github users, I am currently a senior studying informatics with a minor in data science at the University of Washington.
-I have a passion for software development and am currently working on projects in both web and IOS mobile development which are linked in my profile above.
+I have a passion for software development and am currently working on projects in both web and iOS mobile development which are linked in my profile above.
 I am actively seeking roles in software engineering and am excited to put my skills and expertise to use in contributing to the evergrowing tech industry.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### 📊 Profile Stats